HarryStevens/-DEPRECATED-strings/README.md

 #strings.js#

-A javascript library for manipulating strings.
+strings.js is a Javascript library for manipulating strings.
 Javascript has many [built-in methods for manipulating strings](http://www.w3schools.com/jsref/jsref_obj_string.asp).
 The functions in this library are meant to supplement those.

 Each function can be used in two ways.
 First, a function can be used in the `strings` namespace (e.g. `strings.method("Hello world!")`); second, it can be used as a modification the native Javascript `String` object, which allows for applying multiple functions to a single string (e.g. `"12345.15".numberDecimals(1).numberCommas()` &rarr; 12,345.2).